binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Cross-Site Request Forgery (CSRF)
 ![](images/ThreatTags/PreventionAVERAGE.png)

 CSRF syncroniser/challenge tokens are one approach commonly used to help defend against CSRF.
 This approach should also be used with other techniques like Identifying the source origin by checking the Origin and Referer headers, along with other useful techniques that have been well documented in the [OWASP CSRF Prevention Cheat Sheet](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet).
-Also the [OWASP CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) page has links to many useful resources, also check the [Additional Resources](#additional-resources-countermeasures-for-csrf) chapter.
+Also the [OWASP CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)) page has links to many useful resources.
+Also, check the [Additional Resources](#additional-resources-countermeasures-for-csrf) chapter.

 With the CSRF syncroniser/challenge token pattern, a token (often called the CSRF syncroniser/challenge token) is sent as part of a response to a legitimate request from a client browser.
 The application on the client side holds this syncroniser/challenge token and sends it on subsequent requests to the legitimate website.